 “It’s better that the true maverick goes by unseen,” he says.
 “Or else it can get you into trouble”.
 For Brandon, his life remains largely anonymous in London.
 “That’s good.
 It helps me in my work”.
 He is married with two sons.
 He is a working electrician, among other things.
 Cannily, he owns a number of properties rented out.
 All of his direct family live in South Africa and his mother lives in a property in Cape Town he bought for her.

 On the horizon, there are books he is writing, others he is planning to write, and much he has written which should be published.
-During the 2020 Covid-19 pandemic, Brandon released a long poem titled Still-life of a Pandemic, published through Amazon Kindle and in audiobook through Audible and iTunes.
+During the 2020 Covid-19 pandemic, Brandon released a long poem titled Still-life of a Pandemic, published in paperback through Amazon, ebook through Kindle, and in audiobook through Audible.
 Unsurprisingly, it has garnered praise.
 It appears that we may be seeing many more books by Brandon Broll as he has founded the publishing company Riols Quarter Ltd.